 7. Lack of understanding of AI among non-technical employees

-AI implementation requires the management to have a deeper understanding of current AI technologies, their possibilities and limitations.
-Unfortunately, we’re surrounded by a plethora of myths concerning artificial intelligence, ranging from mundane things like the need of hiring an in-house data science team (who, you should know, only work for Facebook, Amazon, and Google, so how do you even compete) to sci-fi fantasies about smart robots ending humanity.
+The development of AI systems requires the management to have a deeper understanding of current AI technologies, their possibilities and limitations.
+Unfortunately, we’re surrounded by a plethora of myths concerning artificial intelligence, ranging from mundane things like the need to hire an in-house data science team (who, you should know, only work for Facebook, Amazon, and Google, so how do you even compete) to sci-fi fantasies about smart robots ending humanity.
 The lack of AI know-how hinders AI adoption in many fields.
 Another common mistake that is caused by the lack of understanding is working towards impossible goals.

-In order to develop a successful AI solution, you need both the technical knowledge and business understanding.
+In order to develop a successful AI solution, you need both technical knowledge and business understanding.
 Unfortunately, it’s often one or the other.
-CEOs and managers lack the technical know-how necessary for AI adoption, while many data scientists aren’t very interested in how the models they develop will be used in real life.
-The number of AI experts that will know how to apply the tech to a given business problem is very limited.
+CEOs and managers lack the technical know-how necessary to adopt AI, while many data scientists aren’t very interested in how the AI models they develop will be used in real life.
+The number of AI specialists who will know how to apply the tech to a given business problem is very limited.
 So is the number of good data scientists in general.

 Companies outside the FAMGA group (Facebook, Apple, Microsoft, Google, Amazon) are struggling to attract top talent.
 And even if they’re attempting to build an in-house team, they aren’t sure whether they’re getting the right people.
 You can’t really know whether they deliver top-quality solutions if you’re lacking the technical knowledge.
 Small and medium enterprises may fall short on the idea of AI adoption because of their limited budget.
 However, outsourcing a data team is now an option as well.